-The issues identified above and the planned action in 2024/25 will enable the SCO to ensure that the statutory obligation of setting the strategic direction is fulfilled, that the governance frameworks and internal control procedures are robust, supportive of that strategic direction and fully meet the requirements as set out by CIPFA's good governance guidance.
+The issues identified above and the planned action in 2025/26 will enable the SCO to ensure that the statutory obligation of setting the strategic direction is fulfilled, that the governance frameworks and internal control procedures are robust, supportive of that strategic direction and fully meet the requirements as set out by CIPFA's good governance guidance.

+Signature: Signature: Signature:

+2 Clark and .

+Date: Date: Date:

+30 May 2025 30 May 2025 30 May 2025

-12m eclark ang Ben Adams Louise Clayton Heather Lees Staffordshire Commissioner, Chief Executive Director of Finance (S151) Police, Fire & Rescue and Crime.
+Ben Adams Louise Clayton Heather Lees

+Staffordshire Commissioner, Chief Executive Director of Finance (S151)

+Police, Fire & Rescue and Crime.
 Staffordshire Commissioners Office Staffordshire Commissioners Office